john-mueller/100-Days-of-SwiftUI/README.md

 # 100-Days-of-SwiftUI
 ![Compatible with Swift 5.1][swift-version]
-![Tested with Xcode 11.2 beta][xcode-version]
+![Tested with Xcode 11.2][xcode-version]
-![Tested with iOS 13.1][ios-version]
+![Tested with iOS 13.2][ios-version]

 Here are my solutions to the [100 Days of SwiftUI][100-days] course by Paul Hudson.
 I very much recommend trying to complete these yourself before looking at other solutions.

 **10/12/2019**: There are some bugs with `Picker` in XCode 11.1 that affect my Day19Challenge project in particular.
-They are fixed in the current XCode 11.2 beta (11B44) using the iOS 13.2 simulator.
+They are fixed in XCode 11.2 using the iOS 13.2 simulator.

 ## Contents